Betterment/test_track_js_client/README.md

 ### Running tests

-1. run `npm install` to download npm dependencies
-1. run `bower install` to download bower dependencies
+1. run `yarn install` to download dependencies
 1. run `grunt` to run the tests and build the distributables